watson-intu/self-sdk/docs/workshops-devcon/3/lab-docs/workshop_3.md

 ## 4. Creating an emotion agent

-### 1. Preparing your directories and files for the emotion agent
+### A. Preparing your directories and files for the emotion agent

 **For OS X users:**